samuro95/samuro95.github.io/content/publication/ICLR2021/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Neural Information Processing Systems 2023*
+publication: In *International Conference on Learning Representations (2021)*
-publication_short: In *Neurips 2023*
+publication_short: In *ICLR 2021*

-abstract: Plug-and-Play (PnP) methods are efficient iterative algorithms for solving ill-posed image inverse problems.
-PnP methods are obtained by using deep Gaussian denoisers instead of the proximal operator or the gradient-descent step within proximal algorithms.
-Current PnP schemes rely on data-fidelity terms that have either Lipschitz gradients or closed-form proximal operators, which is not applicable to Poisson inverse problems.
-Based on the observation that the Gaussian noise is not the adequate noise model in this setting, we propose to generalize PnP using the Bregman Proximal Gradient (BPG) method.
-BPG replaces the Euclidean distance with a Bregman divergence that can better capture the smoothness properties of the problem.
-We introduce the Bregman Score Denoiser specifically parametrized and trained for the new Bregman geometry and prove that it corresponds to the proximal operator of a nonconvex potential.
-We propose two PnP algorithms based on the Bregman Score Denoiser for solving Poisson inverse problems.
-Extending the convergence results of BPG in the nonconvex settings, we show that the proposed methods converge, targeting stationary points of an explicit global functional.
-Experimental evaluations conducted on various Poisson inverse problems validate the convergence results and showcase effective restoration performance.
+abstract: Plug-and-Play methods constitute a class of iterative algorithms for imaging problems where regularization is performed by an off-the-shelf denoiser.
+Although Plug-and-Play methods can lead to tremendous visual performance for various image problems, the few existing convergence guarantees are based on unrealistic (or suboptimal) hypotheses on the denoiser, or limited to strongly convex data terms.
+In this work, we propose a new type of Plug-and-Play methods, based on half-quadratic splitting, for which the denoiser is realized as a gradient descent step on a functional parameterized by a deep neural network.
+Exploiting convergence results for proximal gradient descent algorithms in the non-convex setting, we show that the proposed Plug-and-Play algorithm is a convergent iterative scheme that targets stationary points of an explicit global functional.
+Besides, experiments show that it is possible to learn such a deep denoiser while not compromising the performance in comparison to other state-of-the-art deep denoisers used in Plug-and-Play schemes.
+We apply our proximal gradient algorithm to various ill-posed inverse problems, e.g. deblurring, super-resolution and inpainting.
+For all these applications, numerical results empirically confirm the convergence results.
+Experiments also show that this new algorithm reaches state-of-the-art performance, both quantitatively and qualitatively.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.